danregis/MY_AWESOME_PROXMOX_SETUP/readme.md

     echo "blacklist radeon" >> /etc/modprobe.d/blacklist.conf
     echo "blacklist nouveau" >> /etc/modprobe.d/blacklist.conf
     echo "blacklist nvidia" >> /etc/modprobe.d/blacklist.conf
+    echo "blacklist nvidiafb" >> /etc/modprobe.d/blacklist.conf

     lspci -v

+    Look for your GPU and take note of the first set of numbers this is your PCI card address.

+    Then run this command

+    lspci -n -s (PCI card address)

+    in my case:

     lspci -n -s 05:00

+    This command gives use the GPU vendors number

+    Use those numbers in this command (in my case:)

     echo "options vfio-pci ids=10de:06dd,10de:0be5 disable_vga=1"> /etc/modprobe.d/vfio.conf

     update-initramfs -u

     reboot

+    Create Vm with:

+    Bios is OMVF(UEFI)
+    Machine is q35

 ## 10- bonding nics

-    we need to create a bond0 abd add all nics that we want to include than we add the bond to the linux bridge
+    we need to create a bond0 and add all nics that we want to include than we add the bond to the linux bridge

 ## 11- installing megacli